joseph-flinn/site/frontend/posts/retro-success-positive-leadership-capital.md

 not sure what the VP of Engineering saw to pull me up into this position; to support me as I bumbled around trying to figure out how to take my individual contributor hat off and replace it with a people management hat.
-I have learned a great deal about how different people see the world and have been required to learn to see the world the way they see it in order to understand, support them and unite the team.
+I have learned a great deal about how different people see the world and have been required to learn to see the world the way they see it in order to understand, support them, and unite the team.

 I am grateful for the team that I had the opportunity to lead.
 They showed up every day to dive into